 She taught journalism at Milby High School in Houston, wrote two journalism textbooks, traveled to Hollywood where she wrote screenplays for two-reel silent movies, and ran an advertising firm during World War II.
 Texas A & M University Press published her autobiography You Meet Such Interesting People in 1989 when Bess was 99 years old.

-Scott died December 27, 1997, at the age of 107.
-She leaves behind a legacy of excellence and diligence in the field of journalism as a model for students today.
+Scott continued writing as a freelancer past her 100th birthday.
+She died December 27, 1997, at age 107 leaving a legacy of excellence and diligence as a model for today’s journalists and writers.